Fear of success. It feels like an oxymoron, doesn’t it? Doesn’t everyone want to be successful in some way?

 Tony Robbins has famously said, “Most people overestimate what they can do in a year and underestimate what they can do in a decade”.
 While that timeline may vary from person to person, the reality is that long-term growth is far more important than short-term success.
 Only by planting today the seeds that we’ll be able to reap for the future can we experience the type of true fulfillment that so many of us desperately crave.

-Success doesn’t have to be scary, but because of the fears that we manifest in our own minds, we erect fictional barriers that don’t do anything but stop us from achieving what it is that we genuinely want.
-And once we move past those limits, that’s when we discover that what we were afraid of the whole time was not only non-existent but counter-intuitive and that only by listening to our souls can we uncover what real success is.
+Success doesn’t have to be scary, but because of the fears that we manifest in our own minds, we create fictional barriers that don’t do anything but stop us from achieving what it is that we genuinely want.
+The fear of success holds us back and once we move past those limits.
+That’s when we discover that what we were afraid of the whole time was not only non-existent but counter-intuitive and that only by listening to our souls can we uncover what real success is.